-- Oversee the implementation of the strategy. - Annually review and update Strategy (full review every 3 years to inform LTPs). - Promote the strategy within the region and through key stakeholder organisations. - Monitor, review and provide regular updates on the progress in implementing the Strategy.
+- Oversee the implementation of the strategy - Annually review and update Strategy (full review every 3 years to inform LTPs). - Promote the strategy within the region and through key stakeholder organisations - Monitor, review and provide regular updates on the progress in implementing the Strategy

-Recommendations:
+Recommendations are:

-- CODC and QLDC adopt the Strategy and use it in their planning of regional and local facility provision, including the facility hierarchy, planning principles and prioritisation criteria. - 2.
+- CODC and QLDC adopt the Strategy and use it in their planning of regional and local facility provision, including the facility hierarchy, planning principles and prioritisation criteria - 2.
 Establish a mechanism to monitor implementation of the Strategy. - 3.
-That there will be annual reviews of the Strategy recommendations and full review of the Strategy every 3 years (timing synchronised to inform future Long-Term Plans). - 4.
+That there will be annual reviews of the Strategy recommendations and full review of the Strategy every 3 years (timing synchronised to inform future Long Term Plans). - 4.
 CODC and QLDC encourage greater collaboration and partnerships between sports codes - 5.
-CODC and QLDC identify beneficial school/ community facility partnership opportunities and support their development. - 6.
-CODC, QLDC and sports identify opportunities to modify existing facilities and ensure new facilities cater for the needs of users with disabilities, including older adult users who often have declining physical abilities. - 7.
-In communities with small and/or slow growth populations, where agreement cannot be reached to rationalise the existing provision, the development of a new facility should be given a lower priority.
+CODC and QLDC identify beneficial school/ community facility partnership opportunities and support their development - 6.
+CODC and QLDC adopt the facility hierarchy, planning principles and prioritisation criteria within the strategy - 7.
+CODC, QLDC and sports identify opportunities to modify existing facilities and ensure new facilities cater for the needs of users with disabilities, including older adult users who often have declining physical abilities - 8.
+In communities with small and/or slow growth populations, where agreement cannot be reached to rationalise the existing provision, the development of a new facility should be given a lower priority